-It’s reported that 40 scenic spots in Hangzhou are temporarily closed and the date for resuming operation keeps unknown.
+It's reported that 40 scenic spots in Hangzhou are temporarily closed and the date for resuming operation is unknown.
 The 40 scenic spots include Xixi National Wetland Park, Thousand Islet Lake and the Leifeng Pagoda, while the West Lake is excluded.

 In Anhui, the whole province was covered by heavy snow, causing an economic loss of CNY 37.3 million.
 The famous Buddhist Mount Jiuhua has already been blocked.
-In addition, the main peak of Tianzhu Mountain has currently stopped to receive visitors from January 21st.
+In addition, the main peak of Tianzhu Mountain stopped to receive visitors from January 21st.

 Tip: Before heading for a tourist attraction, please double check whether it is open if the weather is bad.

 Because of the cold and snowy weather along with the Spring Festival travel rush

 , some trains were delayed or arrived late, including those running along the Beijing-Shanghai and Shanghai-Kunming High Speed Railways.

 Tip: Passengers are advised to keep an eye on the real-time train schedule and bring some food while traveling in case that it delays.
 Also, set off for the station earlier than usual if road conditions are bad.